While buprenorphine can help some people kick an addiction, it can become the source of a new addiction for others.

 Marketplace plans cannot deny coverage or charge more for pre-existing conditions, including substance use disorders.
 Parity protections ensure that mental health and substance abuse services cannot be limited, just as medical services cannot be limited as well.

 Privately, just like the Health Insurance Marketplace, coverage will vary depending on the type of plan.
-Deductibles, co-pays,and in- and out-of-network options will all impact the cost and availability of treatment.
+Deductibles, co-pays, and in- and out-of-network options will all impact the cost and availability of treatment.

 According to the National Alliance on Mental Illness, mental health conditions and substance abuse disorders must receive the same level of coverage as other chronic conditions, such as diabetes or heart disease.
-There are some parity exceptions, however, including plans that have exemptions due to costs or grandfathered plans (before March 23, 2010).
+There are some parity exceptions, however, including plans with exemptions due to costs or grandfathered plans (before March 23, 2010).

 Organizations such as the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) offer more information via their national helpline (1-800-662-HELP or 1-800-662-4357).
 SAMHSA does not offer counseling, but it is staffed with trained specialists who can help determine whether people are insured or not.
-Buprenorphine can be a valuable tool to fight addiction and research and assistance can help make this tool available.
+Buprenorphine can be a valuable tool to fight addiction, and research and assistance can help make this tool available.

 - samhsa.gov – Buprenorphine